- What do we really know about:

 Graduate 18 – 21 years Student loans

-Career builder 25 – 40 years Young children
+Career builder 25 – 40 years Young children, and student loans

 Consolidator 45 – ~60 years Children less dependent